 set_counter stored procedure:

-In this tutorial, we have shown you how to define parameters in stored procedures, and introduced you to different parameter modes including
+In this tutorial, we have shown you how to define parameters for a stored procedure, and introduced you to different parameter modes: IN, OUT, and INOUT.